by Robert Cowlin

-You should purchase a carbon fibre cleaning brush to remove any stray dust particles from the playing surface before and after play, as well as a stylus brush, digital stylus gauge to ensure you have your tracking weight set correctly, and small spirit metre to ensure your turntable is level.
+You should purchase a carbon fibre cleaning brush to remove any stray dust particles from the playing surface before and after play, as well as a stylus brush, digital stylus gauge to ensure you have your tracking weight set correctly, and small spirit level to ensure your turntable is straight.
 These are all fairly inexpensive accessories that will improve the vinyl playback experience.
 Playing a clean record on a properly calibrated system will exhibit no intrusive crackle, minimal to zero surface noise, no discernible wow and flutter, and stable speed throughout.

 In order to ensure that your turntable is operating accurately, rather than just assuming it is “by ear”, you can purchase a test LP with various tones and ‘torture tracks’ that will allow you to dial in accurate vertical tracking force and anti-skate, as well as provide you with some useful tracks for checking your hi-fi’s stereo balance and phasing.
 Even if your turntable was preset at the factory, it is worthwhile double checking it in your own listening environment with some objective tests.